jglagrimas/FlexiExam/readme.md

 > _when importing it will not check if the player is already in the database as for the instruction if needed we can just use firstOrCreate , another thing is that the player id in the database have there own id `player_id` , if for API authentication i can easily use PASSPORT , for the design i used Repository patter(database transaction and other function  / or use eloquent)  and added the service layer (for non database transaction)._

- > _another thing is that i can use this package https://github.com/jarektkaczyk/eloquence so we can easily map change field from response from API._
+ > _another thing is that i can use this package https://github.com/jarektkaczyk/eloquence (docu : https://github.com/jarektkaczyk/eloquence/wiki/Mappable)so we can easily map change field from response from API._